PhilipYip1988/vmware-workstation-installation-guide/windows-vista-guest/readme.md

 ## USB Passthrough

 A legacy USB Device can be passed through from the Windows 11 Host or Ubuntu 24.10 to the Windows Vista Guest.
 In this example a Logitech Pro 9000 webcam will be used.
 The Logitech Pro 9000 is a USB 2.0 camera which had HD 720p (1280×720 pixels) and 30 fps which is effectively at the limit of USB 2.0.
-The Windows XP driver and software can be downloaded on the Windows 11 Host:
+The Windows Vista driver and software can be downloaded on the Windows 11 Host:

 <img src="https://github.com/user-attachments/assets/4c18a4c9-04b7-4eff-94ad-4adab6ba11e5" width="600"/>